OpenSauce/png/README.md

 ## Description

-A simple starting template for a complete stack using the following technologies:
+A simple starting template for a complete stack using the following:

-- PostgresQL
+- PostgreSQL
 - Nuxt.js
 - Golang
 - NGINX